-An micronutrient that plays an important role in plants’ life and growth.
-It’s deficiencies can lead to serious problems with the plants such as stunted growth and rougher leaves.
+Micronutrients play an important role in plants’ life and growth.
+Mineral deficiencies can lead to serious problems with the plants such as stunted growth and rougher leaves.
 It can also result in interveinal chlorosis of leaves, purpling of leaf margins and petioles, and necrosis of young fruit or flowers.
 If you’re looking for ways to improve your garden’s health this year then make sure to add boron.

 Why Boron is an essential micronutrient in plants

 Boron deficiency can cause stunting, rough leaves, and interveinal chlorosis of the leaf blades along with purpling on the margins or petioles.
 Boron also improves fruit set on young flowers or fruits that blossom without forming a seed by pollen germination.
 It helps to strengthen cell walls which reduces cell size.
 Additionally, it strengthens plant structures so they are less susceptible to wind damage from high winds or cold temperatures during the winter months.

 As the human population continues to grow, so does our need for food.
 The global demand for agricultural production is expected to increase by 50% in the next 30 years.
 This means that we will need more and more crops grown on less land with fewer resources.
 Boron helps plants battle environmental stresses such as drought, salinity, cold temperatures.
 It can also take care of the diseases which significantly reduce crop productivity.